uvalib/monorepo/src/authorTitleIndex.md

 ## AUTHOR/TITLE INDEX

-This index is an alphabetical listing of authors and editors of regularnML volumes, ML Giants, and Illustrated ML titles.
-There are also entriesnfor titles of anthologies and anonymous works and for illustrators ofnthe twenty volumes published in the Illustrated ML.
-The number at thenend of the index entry is the bibliography number under which thendescription is found.
-Nine ghost titles that were announced but nevernpublished or listed in otherwise reliable bibliographies are alsonincluded.
+This index is an alphabetical listing of authors and editors of regular ML volumes, ML Giants, and Illustrated ML titles.
+There are also entries for titles of anthologies and anonymous works and for illustrators of the twenty volumes published in the Illustrated ML.
+The number at the end of the index entry is the bibliography number under which the description is found.
+Nine ghost titles that were announced but never published or listed in otherwise reliable bibliographies are also included.

 *101 Years’ Entertainment*, ed.
 Ellery Queen (1946) G70